sava41/MyFantasyTools/README.md

 ## Usage

 ### Blender Add-on
 The Blender add-on automates exporting a Blender scene into an MFT level.
-After building and installing the project, the `blender_addon` directory can be zipped and installed using the `Install from disk` option in Blenders settings.
+After building and installing the project, the `mft_blender_addon` directory can be zipped and installed using the `Install from disk` option in Blenders settings.
 Pre-built addons can be found in the releases (Windows and MacOs only).

 ### C++ Library
 **tbd:** The libary has an api to read MFT level files and stream level data for use with a game engine.